 How a Current/Pending Criminal Charge Can Affect Your Employment

 California state law provides extensive protections for individuals who have been convicted of crimes in the past but have taken steps to either expunge their record, have past felonies reduced to a misdemeanor, and/or have their criminal records cleared such that they do not appear in a background check.
-But what if you do not have a past criminal record and are instead facing criminal charges before the courts now?
+But what if you do not have a past criminal record and are instead facing criminal charges in court now?
 Understanding what potential and current employers can ask about with regard to pending criminal charges and what actions they may take should be critical factors in deciding how to address your situation.

 Can Potential Employers Ask About Criminal Charges?